Jazz scale: Bebop scales

 Bebop scales add a single chromatic passing tone to the seven-note major scale (Ionian and Mixolydian modes).
 The added passing tone creates an eight-note scale that fits rhythmically evenly within a 4/4 measure of 8 eighth notes, thus making it useful in practicing.
 When an eighth note bebop scale run starts on the beat from a chord tone (i.e. the root, third, fifth or seventh) the other chord notes will also fall on the beat.
 As a result, all of the nonchord tones will fall on upbeats.

-There are two commonly used types of bebop scales:
+There are two commonly used types of bebop scale: